Meet the team

 Who is Caroline?

-Caroline is certainly no Occupational Therapist however she is the founder of both The Speech Room and The Move Room with her background being in Paediatric Speech & Language Therapy.
+Caroline is certainly no Occupational Therapist or Physiotherapist however she is the founder of both The Speech Room and The Move Room with her background being in Paediatric Speech & Language Therapy.

 Caroline tackles life with her two beautiful daughters at full speed.
 Ava and Aubrey.
 Ava has had several hiccups over the last several years with profound hearing loss being the most life-changing experience of them all.
 Although Ava has a cochlear implant it doesn't give her access to the hearing world to support her speech development and therefore New Zealand Sign Language (NZSL) is her main mode of communication.
 The family went through so many different emotions initially however they have discovered the beauty in NZSL and feel so fortunate to be part of this culture.
 This has shaped her into the Therapist she is today and helped her to connect with her clients and their families.
 With Ava in mind she wanted to be able to offer a multidisciplinary approach which is why she started The Speech Room and The Move Room.